|

 South

-becomes the A63 autoroute(toll) - which links directly at the
+busy.
+The A63 links directly at the

 border to Spain's Autopista A-8, and thereafter to the Spanish motorway